stock2shop/website/README.md

 ### 2.3.
 Developers

-Third party developers and often require information for API authentication and protocol.
-The developers section seek to channel technical info in the most succinct manner possible.
+Developers often require information for API authentication and protocol.
+Here we provide this and other useful technical info in a succinct and precise manner.

 #### Create a new page